jflamy/owlcms4/docs/Announcing.md

 ## Selecting the current group

-The **announcer** screen acts as a master to select which group is competing.
+The **announcer** screen selects which group is competing.
 When the announcer selects a group, all displays for the field of play switch to that group.

 ![012_SelectGroup](img/Lifting/012_SelectGroup.png)